microsoft/MixedRealityToolkit-Unity/Documentation/Extensions/SharingServices/SharingServiceAppRoles.md

 By default a device's app role is chosen by the service.
 In the Photon implementation of the service, `AppRole.Host` corresponds to a player's *Master Client* property, while `AppHost.Client` corresponds to a standard client.
 If a device assigned the `AppRole.Host` role is disconnected, another device will be assigned that role.
 (Other implementations may assign or re-assign these roles differenly.)

 `AppRole.Server` must be explicitly requested on connect.
-If that device disconnects, that role will not be re-assigned to another device.
+If the server device disconnects, that role will not be re-assigned to another device.
 This is useful for dedicated-server analogues like the PC / IOT example discussed earlier.

 AppRole | Photon Equivalent | Service assigns automatically | Can change when device disconnects | More than one permitted
 --- | --- | --- | --- | ---